-Walk with Jesus along the Stations of the Cross: choose a contemporary video version, Saint Pope John Paul II’s Scriptural Stations, or read Fr Denis McBride’s beautiful reflections, available from The Daughters of St Paul. *Here are printable stations of the cross for children.*
+Walk with Jesus along the Stations of the Cross: choose a contemporary video version, Saint Pope John Paul II’s Scriptural Stations, or read Fr Denis McBride’s beautiful reflections, *Here are printable stations of the cross for children.*

 *Resurrection Eggs – a wonderful way of exploring the Easter story with children* http://lifeyourway.net/diy-ressurection-eggs-easter-story-book-printables/

-*Support Cafod, get fit and put yourself in someone else’s shoes with the Cafod Walk for Water Challenge: 10,000 steps a day – done your way.
-Every day.
-For 40 days.*
+*Support Cafod, get fit and put yourself in someone else’s shoes with the Cafod Walk Against Hunger Can you walk 200k in 40 days?*